ether/etherpad-proxy/README.md

 - [ ] If no backends are available, send a message explaining "we're full up"
 - [ ] Currently pads are stuck to backends permanently, this is bad if they are revisited, ergo pads should only have a certain staleness allowed at which point they should be nuked from the proxy database.

-## V2
-- [ ] Consider if multiple backends should serve static files or fall back to 9001 (as per current)
-    - Advantage of single point = Only have to update plugin files there.
-    - Disadvantage - single point of failure, plugins might be out of sync, plugin backend/frontend might bt out of sync.
-    - Conclusion: I think a pads static content should come from where it gets it's content from, but then there are more complications especially surrounding export URIs..

 # License
 Apache 2